PortiaNet/Helper/readme.md

 ## Security Helper

-This helper provides the functionality to inject the encription and decription functions to any class.
-It gets the Enc/Dec key in the configuration provides the encryption and decryption using AES128 algorythm.
+This helper provides the functionality to inject the encryption and decryption functions into any class using the AES128 algorithm.

 ### How To Use